lebsockdeborah/notes/README.md

 # 2024-03-01
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also contribute to your overall productivity.
 By following these tips, you will be able to better manage your workload and achieve your programming goals.

+# 2024-03-02
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Make sure you have a plan for your day, week, or even month.
+Knowing what you want to achieve and when can help keep you on track.
+Use task management tools like Trello or Asana to help organize your workload.
+These tools can make it easier to see what needs to get done and help to keep everything in one place.
+ ..